Plain Words – the Documentation and Training People

 SC, Institute for Learning

-How we deliver this complaint handling training course
+How we deliver the complaint handling training course

 A one-day, interactive tutor-led workshop.
 Delegates practise effective complaint handling, learning the techniques through group discussion, exercises and working on sample complaints.

-A self-study package delivered online, containing eight modules with exercises, totalling three hours.
+Delivered online, containing eight modules with exercises, totalling just over two hours.

 1. A few observations about complaints